Kicksecure/privleap/PROTOCOL.md

   user. `privleapd` will respond with `OK` if this succeeds, `NOUSER` if the specified user does not have a communication socket, and `CONTROL_ERROR` if this fails.
+* `RELOAD` - Reloads configuration data. `privleapd` will respond with `OK` if this succeeds, and `CONTROL_ERROR` if this fails (due to invalid configuration).
+The details of the invalid configuration that lead to a failure will be logged.

 `privleapd` can send the following messages on the `control` socket, which clients must be able to understand: